DFE-Digital/technical-guidance/guides/default-technology-stack.md

 We recommend that teams look at the [boilerplate project](https://github.com/DFE-Digital/govuk-rails-boilerplate) when starting their projects.

-### The .NET stack
+### The .NET Core stack

-The department has many applications written in .NET and is continuing to develop more.
+The department has many applications written in C# and the.NET framework and is continuing to develop more.
 The free and open source [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) aligns with government guidance on using [open source to improve transparency, flexibility and accountability](https://www.gov.uk/guidance/be-open-and-use-open-source).

 ### The Node.js stack